Skip to content

 Traditional Owner cultural values and uses

-Melbourne Water is working with the Registered Aboriginal Parties within the Yarra system — the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, the Bunurong Land Council Aboriginal Corporation and the Taungurung Land and Waters Council Aboriginal Corporation — to develop and strengthen relationships with them and to increase Traditional Owners’ involvement in the planning and delivery of water for the environment.
-As of May 2022, three overarching partnership agreements were being drafted that will frame relations and obligations with the organisations.
-The intent is for Traditional Owners to be active partners in the planning, delivery and monitoring of all works and deliveries of water for the environment associated with Birrarung (Yarra River), the Plenty River and Yarra billabongs, including the environmental watering program.
+Melbourne Water is working with the Registered Aboriginal Parties (RAPs) within the Birrarung (Yarra River) system — the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, the Bunurong Land Council Aboriginal Corporation and the Taungurung Land and Waters Council Aboriginal Corporation — to develop and strengthen relationships with them and to increase Traditional Owners’ involvement in the planning and delivery of water for the environment.

 Billabong icon